SreehariSanjeev04/custom_shell/README.md

 - **Command History**: Tracks previously entered commands and allows navigation through them using the up and down arrow keys.
 - **Command Autocomplete**: Offers suggestions for commands based on a prefix when the user presses the `Tab` key.
+- **Pipeline**: Allows piping the output of one command to the input of another command using the `|` symbol.
+- **System Memory Usage**: Displays the total and used physical memory when the `sysusage` command is executed.
 - **System Memory Usage**: Displays the total and used physical memory when the `sysusage` command is executed.
 - **Basic Shell Commands**: Supports basic commands like `cd`, `pwd`, `ls`, `exit`, and more.
 - **Raw Mode Input**: Captures and processes user input in raw mode to handle backspace, autocomplete, and arrow keys.